 During this course, FALCON presents the most effective method of using pyrotechnics to maximize their impact.
 We will also recommend the best cartridges for your situation (proximity to neighbours, timing of control, target species, resources, etc.).
 Safe use, maintenance and cleaning are topics covered with equal importance during this training.
 This course can contain theoretical and practical sections, depending on your needs.

 Visit our page on pyrotechnical devices for recommandations and orderings !Go to pyrotechnics

 HOW TO PERFORM AN AIRPORT WILDLIFE MANAGEMENT PLAN (AWMP) AND TO IMPLEMENT KEY PERFORMANCE INDICATORS (KPIs)

 SAFETY MANAGEMENT SYSTEMS (SMS) AND AUDITS

-If SMS are already in place in your organization, FES can audit them to ensure that they comply.
-Audits performed by FES have no legal effect, but can provide guidance in anticipation of legal audits.
+If SMS are already in place in your organization, FALCON can audit them to ensure that they comply.
+Audits performed by FALCON have no legal effect, but can provide guidance in anticipation of legal audits.

 SMS integration is mandatory for Canadian airports (CAR 107.03) and stipulates that a “safety management system shall include: a process for setting goals for the improvement of aviation safety and for measuring the attainment of those goals.”